sametcaka/SU2_wiki_images/Inviscid-Supersonic-Wedge.md

 Upon completing this tutorial, the user will be familiar with performing a simulation of supersonic, inviscid flow over a 2-D geometry.
 The specific geometry chosen for the tutorial is a simple wedge.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:
 - Steady, 2-D Euler equations
 - Multigrid
-- JST numerical scheme in space
+- HLLC numerical scheme in space
 - Euler implicit time integration
-- Far-field, Outlet, and Euler Wall boundary conditions
+- Supersonic Inlet, Outlet, and Euler Wall boundary conditions

 The intent of this tutorial is to introduce a simple, inviscid flow problem that will allow users to become familiar with using a CGNS mesh.
-This will require SU2 to be built with CGNS support, and some new options in the configuration file related to CGNS meshes will be discussed.
+This will require SU2 to be built with CGNS support, and some new options in the configuration file related to CGNS meshes and their conversion will be discussed.

 ## Resources